-CMS group (previously 3S Informatique) was my first proper work experience.
-I spent nearly 4 years working on research oriented projects.
-I could adjust the methods I learned at school, learn how to interact inside a development team and publish my very first research paper in Tokyo.
+CMS group (previously 3S Informatique) offered me my first long projects.
+I spent more than 3 years working on research-oriented projects.
+I could adjust the methods I learned at school, learn how to interact inside a development team, and publish my very first research paper in Tokyo.

 The real test

-After taking 2 months break in Korea after my graduation, I started working for a Research Lab incubated by CMS Group, an IT consulting company based in Paris.
-Most of my work this year happened to be in Arts & Metiers campus, closely working with a team of researchers to shape the concept of what will keep me busy for the next 3 years.
-My workplace changed to CMS Group (formerly 3S) Product team after the research, identification and ideation phases of the design thinking process were done.
-This year the project got founded by the E.U. as a research project.
+After taking 2 months break in Korea following my graduation, I started working for a Research Lab incubated by CMS Group, an IT consulting company based in Paris.
+Most of my work in the first year happened to be in the Arts & Metiers campus, closely working with a team of researchers to shape the concept of what will keep me busy for the next 3 years.
+My workplace changed to CMS Group (formerly 3S) Product team after the research, identification, and ideation phases of the design thinking process were done.
+This same year the project got founded by the E.U. as a research project.

-I’ve learnt a lot during this year, closely working with a team of engineers from the early stages of our product to alpha version.
-I did a lot of mistakes but also learnt to iterate fast to allow myself failing on the way.
+I’ve learned a lot while closely working with a team of engineers from the early stages of our product to the alpha version.
+I’ve learned from mistakes, iterating fast.
 I built my first UI system based on Bootstrap.
-I could control the entire appearance of our LMS throughout these CSS/JS based style guides and layouts.
-This decision was based on the many headaches I encountered to hand-off my Design to developers.
+With this live UI library, I could control the entire appearance of our LMS throughout these CSS/JS-based style guides and layouts.
+This decision was based on the many headaches I encountered to hand off my Design to developers.

 When Design meets Research